 - Meal identification will be provided for students with documented allergies or special dietary needs.

 - Menus will be limited.

-- Meal payments will continue to be collected through on-line payments.
+- Meal payments for a la carte items will continue to be collected through on-line payments.

 - Students will scan an ID card at checkout instead of using a keypad.

 - Tables will be cleaned and disinfected after each meal service.

 Quick Links for Food Services:

 - Food Services is pleased to offer all virtual (grades K-12) students the opportunity free breakfasts and lunches though a USDA waiver in effect through September of 2021.